Inspiration

 Influences

-H.G Wells is perhaps the writer who has most obviously impressed on Wyndham.
-He is mentioned in passing in some of his best-known novels.
+H.G.
+Wells (1866-1946) is perhaps the writer who has most obviously impressed on Wyndham.
+Wells is mentioned in passing during some of his best-known novels.
 In the penultimate chapter of The Midwich Cuckoo Zellaby wistfully observes that The Children make:

 ‘....one long for H.G.’s straightforward Martians ‘